FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 would not only be shielded from the increase but, for those who paid on time, they would

 actually see a reduction.
-In this way, the wishes of the Council were being adhered to by--- 5
+In this way, the wishes of the Council were being adhered to by
+---
+5

 protecting the small to medium business throughout Limerick and, at the same time,